Mohammed-islam0907/learning-devops/Docker/README.md

 ## Images & Containers

 - Images - templates for creating containers
-    - They are immutable - dont change once created
+    - They are immutable - don't change once created
         - runs consistently no matter where it is deployed
 - Containers - running instances of these images
     - What you intereact with
-    - Image = recipe, Container = product
+    - Image = recipe, Container = product created
     - Container run application

 - Docker file is used to build Docker images